Our Pages

 Personal experiences

-I often use Juniper tincture but another common way I use Juniper comes from Father Sebastian Kneipp, a highly regarded 19th century German Doctor who was visited by people from all over Europe for his treatments.
-He said “When a new patient arrives I always start in by advising the taking of six juniper berries the first day.
-On the second day I raise the amount to seven.
-On the third to eight—and so on, adding one berry each day until the total of twenty is reached.
-The effect of these juniper berries on the ailing is so marvelous—so miraculous—that the patient then gladly persists with the remainder of the entire treatment"
+Another way I use Juniper comes from Father Sebastian Kneipp, a highly regarded 19th century German Doctor who was visited by people from all over Europe for his treatments.
+He said, “The effect of these juniper berries on the ailing is so marvellous—so miraculous—that the patient then gladly persists with the remainder of the entire treatment" Kneipp recommended gradually building up the dose of Juniper and I have likewise found this to be an excellent method - more here

 TOP | HERBS A-Z LIST